LukeBirkett/study-planner/826G5_Intelligence_in_Animals_and_Machines/weeks/week_1/files/lecture_typed_rough_notes.md

 Intelligence is what organisms do

 One issue to think about is whether there is exists an intelligent vs unintelligence way to produce an output.
-This concept is explores in the article [SLIME MOULD]()
+This concept is explores in the article [Slime Mold Cognition (Reid, 2023)](https://readinglists.sussex.ac.uk/leganto/nui/citation/24520950510002461?institute=44SUS_INST&auth=SAML)

 ## Where Does Behaviour Come From?